 A South African big game hunter was killed on Friday when an elephant shot by a member of his party fell and crushed him to death.

-A South African hunter was crushed to death in an encounter with a herd of elephants on Friday in Zimbabwe.
-Theunis Botha, age 51, was leading a hunting party when his group walked among several breeding cow elephants and were immediately attacked.
+In 2017, a South African hunter was crushed to death in an encounter with a herd of elephants in Zimbabwe.
+Theunis Botha, age 51, was leading a hunting party when his group walked among a breeding herd of elephants and were immediately attacked.

-Botha’s party was hunting at the Good Luck Farm near Hwange National Park when the incident occurred.
-According to a Telegraph report, three of the cows charged Botha’s group.
+Botha's party was hunting at the Good Luck Farm near Hwange National Park when the incident occurred.
+According to a report from the Telegraph, three of the cows charged Botha's group.
 Shots were fired by Botha but he was surprised by a fourth cow who came at him from the side and grabbed him with its trunk.

-One of Botha’s party fired at the elephant, but when the animal fell it collapsed on top of Botha, crushing him.
+One of the group of hunters fired at the female elephant, but when the animal fell it collapsed on top of Botha, crushing him.

 The hunter leaves behind five children and his wife, Carike Botha.